 Taking the 2σ limits from Tables 11.1 and 11.2, we can thus solve for Λ under various assumptions for c.
 Figure 12.10 shows the resulting values of Λ for three different assumptions for the value of c.
 The darkest colored bars correspond to a "small" value of c, taken to be 0.01.
-The medium bars correspond to c = 1.
-Finally, the lightest colored bars correspond to $c = (4\pi)^2$.
+The medium bars represent c = 1.
+Finally, the lightest bars correspond to $c = (4\pi)^2$, a conventional choice for a maximal value of c.